Wiring Your Layout

 One other question.
 Exactly how do you figure how many transformers you need for fastrack.

 The transformer requirements don’t depend on the track, or even the amount of track, but the amount of trains and accessories you are powering at one time.
-Check out this sample layout here for an idea of how we would estimate power needs: http://lionelllc.wordpress.com/projects-and-tips/wiring-your-layout/adding-command-control-to-a-typical-layout/
+Check out this sample layout here for an idea of how we would estimate power needs: https://lionelllc.wordpress.com/projects-and-tips/wiring-your-layout/adding-command-control-to-a-typical-layout/

 Is there a step by step wiring book for dummies anywhere?
 With pictures?